Grants

 General Information:

 In keeping with our mission, Laramie Audubon Society (LAS) offers small grants for conservation and outreach.
 Conservation grants include conservation and restoration projects as well as scientific research.
 Outreach grants support projects that increase knowledge and appreciation for birds, other wildlife, and habitats.
 There are no geographic restrictions for projects, although we focus on funding projects in Wyoming.
+Travel to conferences is not considered to be either "conservation" or "outreach" and therefore is not typically funded under the LAS Small Grants Program.

 Grants are awarded for $500 and are reviewed bi-annually.
 Deadlines are March 31 for summer/fall grants and October 31 for winter/spring grants.
 Notifications will be sent out within 4 to 6 weeks.